 First of all, the behavioral axioms HC1/HC5 have to be replaced by objective systemic axioms.
 The most elementary configuration of the economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm and is given by these three axioms: (A1) Yw=WL wage income Yw is equal to wage rate W times working hours L. (A2) O=RL output O is equal to productivity R times working hours L. (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.#2

-(A1) to (A3) defines the pure consumption economy.
+(A1) to (A3) defines the elementary production-consumption economy.
 Note that the set of foundational equations is entirely FREE of green cheese behavioral assumptions, i.e., the axiom set is purely SYSTEMIC.#3

 From macro one arrives at micro by successive DIFFERENTIATION.
 Differentiation is top-down, aggregation is bottom-up.
 The methodologically correct way is to start with macrofoundations and then to differentiate.